The grandeur of Havana is hard to adequately describe, for it comes well-dressed and it comes in tatters.

 Havana is a city full of architecture reflective of the days when it was known as the 'Paris of the Antilles' – but some un-restored components still have a touch of the new.

 All through Havana the modified Spanish style old gas street lamps are fitted with energy-saving bulbs, like those in front of a still lovely school façade.

-Continuing my wandering, there through an archway was St Francis seeming to be crowned by a hanging iron lamp.
+Continuing my wandering, there through an archway was Saint Francis, seeming to be crowned by a hanging iron lamp.